solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ```
 fn update_program_rebatable_account_write_fees(
   account: Pubkey,
-  milli_lamports_per_cu: u32
+  microlamports_per_requested_cu: u64
 ) -> bool;
 ```

-The syscall will take as arguments the account on which fee should be updated and the millilamports per cu that should be charged and return a true if the changes were successful else will return false.
+The syscall will take as arguments the account on which fee should be updated and the microlamports per cu that should be charged and return a true if the changes were successful else will return false.

-The accounts database will need to store the value of millilamports per requested CU for the account.
+The accounts database will need to store the value of microlamports per requested CU for the account.
 Changes to update the PRAW fees could be done only by the authority program.
 All programs will need to implement special instructions so that the program admin can use this syscall to update PRAW fees on the required accounts.
 Program admin should always be signer for these instructions.

-Setting the millilamports per CU to `0` disables PRAW fees.
-The maximum amount of millilamports per CU that could be set will be u32::MAX.
+Setting the microlamports per CU to `0` disables PRAW fees.
+The maximum amount of microlamports per CU that could be set will be 2 ^ 42.
 Lets assume that the maximum CU required to update these fees on an account is 1,000 CU.
 So the maximum PRAW fees required to update an account (`M`) is

 ```
-M = u32::MAX * 1000 CU * (1/1000) lamports
+M = 2^42 * 1000 CU * 10^-6 lamports
-M = 4.294967296×10^9 * 1000 / 1000
+M = 4.398046511104 * 10^12 * 1000 * 10^-6
-M = 4.294967296 SOLs
+M = 4.398046511104 SOLs
 ```

 So this makes sure that admin does not lock itself out from changing the PRAW